ivy-llc/ivy/docs/partial_source/deep_dive/exception_handling.rst

 As Ivy is unifying multiple backends, various issues are seen during exception handling:

-#. each backend throws their own exceptions
+#.
+Each backend throws their own exceptions
-#. exceptions thrown are backend-specific, therefore inconsistent
+#.
+Exceptions thrown are backend-specific, therefore inconsistent

 To unify the handling of exceptions and assertions, Ivy includes a custom exception class and decorator, which are explained further in the following sub-sections.